AICPA TSC / SOC 2 Compliance

 - The SPBD addresses the “how?” questions for how your company ensures both security and privacy principles are operationalized.

-- This is an editable Microsoft Word document that provides program-level guidance to directly supports the WISP and DSP policies and standards for ensuring secure engineering and privacy principles are operationalized on a daily basis.
+- This is an editable Microsoft Word document that provides program-level guidance to directly supports the CDPP and DSP policies and standards for ensuring secure engineering and privacy principles are operationalized on a daily basis.

 - The concept of “secure engineering” is mandatory in numerous statutory, regulatory and contractual requirements.
 The SPBD provides a “paint by numbers” approach to ensure your company has evidence of both due care and due diligence for operationalizing security and privacy principles.